BayernLB to use state help on loss-making portfolio

 "We will have to make use of the state guarantees for the first time in 2014 but only to a very small extent," BayernLB Chief Executive Gerd Haeusler told a news conference.

-BayernLB has paid Bavaria 1.3 billion euros in fees for the guarantees so far, Haeusler said, adding that such payments may ultimately outweigh losses borne by the state government.
+BayernLB has payed Bavaria 1.3 billion euros in fees for the guarantees so far, Haeusler said, adding that such payments may ultimately outweigh losses borne by the state government.

 "Perhaps it will be good business for the state," he said.